-One of the oldest Linux distribution still in development, Debian has just turned 25.
+One of the oldest Linux distributions still in development, Debian has just turned 30.
 Let’s have a look at some interesting facts about this awesome FOSS project.

 10 Interesting facts about Debian Linux

 The facts presented here have been collected from various sources available from the internet.
-They are true to my knowledge, but in case of any error, please remind me to update the article
+They are true to my knowledge, but please remind me to update the article in case of any errors.

 1. One of the oldest Linux distributions still under active development

-2. Some people get tattoo while some name their project after their girlfriend’s name
+2. Some people get tattoos while some name projects after their girlfriend’s name

 The project was named by combining the name of Ian and his then-girlfriend Debra Lynn.
 Ian and Debra got married and had three children.
 Debra and Ian got divorced in 2008.